"Designing Growth Strategies is in our DNA"

 Play Audio Listen to Audio Version

-Moreover, various benefits associated with group practices over solo physician practice, such as increased financial security, special training, expertise, and job security, are some factors that tend to shift the solo practitioner toward larger groups.
-Additionally, owing to the increase in healthcare expenditure and the availability of adequate reimbursement policies, patients will opt for earlier treatment for various chronic diseases which will increase the demand for various groups of physicians to cater to a large patient pool, and thus support the market growth.
+Moreover, various benefits associated with physician groups practices over solo physician practice, such as increased financial security, special training, expertise, and job security, are some factors that tend to shift the solo practitioner toward larger groups.
+Additionally, owing to the increase in healthcare expenditure and the availability of adequate reimbursement policies, patients will opt for earlier treatment for various chronic diseases, which will increase the demand for various groups of physicians to cater to a large patient pool and thus support the market growth.

 Furthermore, the growth of the market can be primarily attributed to the burgeoning prevalence and incidence of various medical conditions.
 Additionally, the growing need for early diagnosis, management, and treatment among patients is leading to an increasing number of patient visits to physician offices in the country.